-slops: inedible human food, left-overs that make great pig food; the word slops is also onomatopoeic, or sounds like what it means.
+slops: inedible human food, left-overs that make great pig food; the word slops is also onomatopoeic [on-o-MAH-toe-poe-AY-ic]: i.e., it sounds like what it means.

 - Q: Why does Wilbur escape?

 - A: he is bored with his small world

 - Q: Why does he return home?

 - A: he is frightened and tired and realizes he's too young to be on his own